MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-speos-content.md

-This article briefly describes the steps for running [Ansys Speos](https://www.ansys.com/products/optics/ansys-speos) on a virtual machine (VM) deployed on Azure.
+This article describes the steps for running [Ansys Speos](https://www.ansys.com/products/optics/ansys-speos) on a virtual machine (VM) deployed on Azure.
 It also presents the performance results of running Ansys Speos on Azure.

 Ansys Speos is a high-precision simulation tool for optical systems based on human visual perception.
 Integrated into virtual product development, Ansys Speos can realistically simulate the real-life individual user experience for improved and even more precise optimization of the product design.

-Ansys Speos delivers an intuitive and comprehensive user interface, enhanced productivity with use of GPUs for simulation previews and easy access to the Ansys ecosystem.
-Ansys Speos offers a wide range of advanced innovative tools for Aerospace, Automotive, Healthcare, Energy and Defense engineering disciplines.
+Ansys Speos delivers an intuitive and comprehensive user interface, enhanced productivity with use of GPUs for simulation previews, and easy access to the Ansys ecosystem.
+Ansys Speos offers a wide range of advanced innovative tools for Aerospace, Automotive, Healthcare, Energy, and Defense engineering disciplines.

 ## Why deploy Ansys Speos on Azure?

 - Modern and diverse compute options to meet your workload's needs
 - The flexibility of virtualization without the need to buy and maintain physical hardware
 - Rapid provisioning
-- Complex simulations with varying level of complexity can be solved by adding a greater number of GPUs
+- Complex simulations with varying level of complexity, solved by adding a greater number of GPUs

 ## Architecture

 :::image type="content" source="media/ansys-speos/ansys-speos-architecture.svg" alt-text="Diagram that shows an architecture for deploying Ansys Speos." lightbox="media/ansys-speos/ansys-speos-architecture.svg" border="false":::

 *Download a [Visio file](https://arch-center.azureedge.net/ansys-speos.vsdx) of this architecture.*

 ### Components